-Agreement contingent on
+Agreement contingent on impossible event.

-impossible event.

-- Such contract can be enforced by law if before the expiry of fixed time- - Such event does not happen ,or - It become certain that such event will not happen. - A contingent agreement to do or not to do anything, if an impossible event happens, is void.

-The impossibility of the event may be or may not be known to the parties to the agreement at the time when they entered into it.
+- A contingent agreement to do or not to do anything, if an impossible event happens, is void. - The impossibility of the event may be or may not be known to the parties to the agreement at the time when they entered into it.